meteor/meteor/CONTRIBUTING.md

 We curate specific issues that would make great pull requests for community contributors by applying the `pull-requests-encouraged` label ([bugs](https://github.com/meteor/meteor/issues?q=is%3Aopen+is%3Aissue+label%3Apull-requests-encouraged) / [feature requests](https://github.com/meteor/meteor-feature-requests/issues?q=is%3Aopen+is%3Aissue+label%3Apull-requests-encouraged)).

-Issues which *also* have the `confirmed` label ([bugs](https://github.com/meteor/meteor/issues?q=is%3Aissue%20is%3Aopen%20label%3Apull-requests-encouraged%20label%3Aconfirmed) / [feature requests](https://github.com/meteor/meteor-feature-requests/issues?q=is%3Aissue%20is%3Aopen%20label%3Apull-requests-encouraged%20label%3Aconfirmed)) are considered to have their details clear enough to begin working on.
+Issues which *also* have the `Stage:Confirmed` label ([bugs](https://github.com/meteor/meteor/issues?q=is%3Aissue%20is%3Aopen%20label%3Apull-requests-encouraged%20label%3Aconfirmed) / [feature requests](https://github.com/meteor/meteor-feature-requests/issues?q=is%3Aissue%20is%3Aopen%20label%3Apull-requests-encouraged%20label%3Aconfirmed)) are considered to have their details clear enough to begin working on.

-Any issue which does not have the `confirmed` label still requires discussion on implementation details but input and positive commentary is welcome!
-Any pull request opened on an issue which is not `confirmed` is still welcome, however the pull-request is more likely to be sent back for reworking than a `confirmed` issue.
+Any issue which does not have the `Stage:Confirmed` label still requires discussion on implementation details but input and positive commentary is welcome!
+Any pull request opened on an issue which is not `Stage:Confirmed` is still welcome, however the pull-request is more likely to be sent back for reworking than a `Stage:Confirmed` issue.
 If in doubt about the best way to implement something, please create additional conversation on the issue.
-You can also reach Filipe Névola (Meteor Developer Evangelist) and he will help you to find something interesting to work on.
+You can also reach Filipe Névola (Meteor Developer Evangelist, @FilipeNevola) and he will help you to find something interesting to work on.

-Please note that `pull-requests-encouraged` issues with low activity will often be closed without being implemented.
-These issues are tagged with an additional [`not-implemented`](https://github.com/meteor/meteor/issues?utf8=✓&q=label%3Apull-requests-encouraged+label%3Anot-implemented) label, and can still be considered good candidates to work on.
-If you're interested in working on a closed and `not-implemented` issue, please let us know by posting on that issue.

 ### Project roles

-We’ve just begun to create more defined project roles for Meteor.
 Here are descriptions of the existing project roles, along with the current contributors taking on those roles today.

 #### Issue Triager

-Issue Triagers are members of the community that meet with us weekly to help triage Meteor’s open issues and bug reports.
-Once you’ve begun triaging issues regularly on your own, we will invite you to join our dedicated Slack channel to participate in these regular coordination sessions.
+Issue Triagers are members of the community that help every week with  Meteor’s open issues and bug reports.

 Current Issue Triagers:
 - [meteor](https://github.com/meteor/meteor)